Is hybrid working beneficial for employee wellbeing?

-Here is some guidance on what to do when having a panic attack at work, how to deal with them, and the warning signs to look out for.
+Here’s some guidance on what to do when having a panic attack at work, how to deal with them, and the warning signs to look out for.

-In the middle of a panic attack, you can feel like you’re choking, your heart is stopping and you’re going to die.
-But they’re usually harmless, and there are coping strategies and medication available to help with these panic attack symptoms.
+In the middle of an unexpected panic attack, you can feel like you’re choking, your heart is stopping and you’re going to die.
+But they’re usually harmless and there are coping strategies and medication practices available to help with these panic attack symptoms.

 They’re often triggered by a certain situation.
 A fear of heights, anxiety about important deadlines, social situations—anything which makes you feel unable to escape.

 The triggers are different for everyone.
 And for some, they don’t have triggers at all—they can happen anywhere, at any time.
-Your body decides it needs oxygen and releases lots of adrenalin—this causes your breathing to quicken, your muscles to tense and your heart rate to skyrocket.
+Your body decides it needs oxygen and releases lots of adrenaline—this causes your breathing to quicken, your muscles to tense and your heart rate to skyrocket.

-But if you feel any of the following—or see someone in your workplace suffering from these signs—then it’s likely that an attack is happening:
+But if you feel any of the following—or see someone in your workplace suffering from these signs—then it’s likely an attack is happening: